farazdadgostari/Language-and-Network-Modeling-for-Legal-Corpora/README.md

 # Language-and-Network-Modeling-for-Legal-Corpora
 This repository contains the code required to
-- Aquire and clean legal documents for network and langauage modeling
+- Aquire and clean legal documents for network and language modeling
 - Language and Network Modeling of a legal corpus (here SCOTUS)
 ## Data Sources

 ## Code Organization: